yodkwtf/docker-101/guide.md

 EXPOSE 5000
 ```

 Here `EXPOSE` is used to expose the port.
 So this will expose port 5000.
-This is the port on which our application will be running.
-This is the port that we'll use to access our application.
+This will be the port inside the container and not on the host operating system.

 This is an optional step.
 If we run our app from the command line, we don't have to expose the port.
-But if we want to access our app from the browser, we have to expose the port.

 #### Step 6: Specify the startup command